JMarie39/COVID-19-Tracker/README.md

 ### Disclaimer:

-- The program has not met all the [specifications](Documentation/Project_Specifications.pdf) required.
+- The program has not met all the specifications required.
+- The program specification can be found under the Documentation folder named Program Specification.